-Since humans started producing art thousands of years ago, the meaning of the word has become a topic of debate.
+Since humans started producing art thousands of years ago, the meaning of the term has become a topic of debate.
 The common element in all definitions of the word “art” is an element of creativity in the production of something that is accessible to the human senses or experience.
-Usually, art is visual, such as painting, drawing, or photography but it can appeal to other senses as well.
-Art can combine dimensions of functionality and aesthetics.
+Typically, art is visual and executed in the forms of painting, drawing, or photography, but it can appeal to other senses as well.
+Art combines the dimensions of functionality and aesthetics.

 What Is the Importance of Art?

 Art allows for creative expression and can bring beauty into built environments.
-It is also a medium through which social and political commentary and criticism can be communicated.
+It is also a medium through which socio-political commentary and criticism can be communicated.
 Art in all its forms gives us insight into the social and cultural history of humanity and can bring people together in a community that is based on mutual enjoyment and creativity.

-What Are the Seven Different Forms of Art?
+What Are the Eight Different Forms of Art?

-There are many ways of categorizing different art forms, most people agree that sculpture, architecture, literature, theatre, cinema, painting, and music are the seven primary art forms, though this excludes other types of art such as photography and digital art.
+There are many ways of categorizing different art forms, most people agree that sculpture, installation, architecture, literature, theatre, cinema, painting, and music are the eight primary art forms.
+Other important art forms that should also be taken into account include photography, digital art, and fashion.

 What Are the Different Types of Fine Art Forms?

 According to art history, there are five main types of art forms in fine art.
 These include painting, sculpture, poetry, architecture, and music.
 Literature can also encompass poetry, prose, drama, and fiction, which can also be incorporated into fine art.